 To ensure data quality, we performed the following checks on all growth curves before curve fitting: if a well did not change OD over 72 hours, the 𝚨 and 𝛍 were set to zero.
 If the OD increased and then returned to the starting value within 72 hours, we considered the well having no growth and set both parameters to zero.
 This was likely driven by a period of growth followed by cell death and in turn decreased OD.
 While it is possible that clumping of cells could lead to a slight decrease of OD, plates showing this growth pattern were visually inspected under a microscope after 72 hours and no evidence of clumping in wells was found.
 If only 1 treatment well out of the 6 did not grow, we considered this to be due to an error (possibly no microbe addition) and removed the well from the analysis.
 If no mathematical fit could be plotted to the OD readings, we removed the well from the analysis (less than 5% of growth curves).
 Many of these unfittable wells showed flatline curves with a single value change during the 72 hours likely not caused by microbial growth.
 One well showed an 𝚨 100 times greater than all other wells in that treatment and was removed.
 For a single plate (deltaline), condensation caused a temporary drop in the OD for the first 45 minutes.
 For these wells we set the starting OD as the lowest OD reading from the first hour.

-To control for variation in growth among plates, we divided the mean growth of control wells for each microbe on each plate by the mean growth of that microbe’s control wells across all plates giving us a plate-specific growth ratio.
-We then multiplied the treatment wells on a given plate by that plate-specific ratio.
-To compare a treatment's relative impact on growth across microbes, we scaled all microbes’ 𝛍 and 𝚨. This was done by adjusting growth relative to each microbe’s growth in control nectar across all plates log ((scaled value = treatment 𝛍 or 𝚨 / mean control 𝛍 or 𝚨) + 1).
-A scaled value over log(2) indicates a treatment 𝛍 or 𝚨 greater than that microbe’s control and scaled value below log(2) indicates a 𝛍 or 𝚨 lower than that microbe’s control.
-These transformations allow us to compare the effects of nectar compounds across many microbes that varied in absolute growth.

 Treatment impacts across all microbes